NRT2024/SpiderSim/README.md

 Here are the steps to generate AI-driven industrial digitalization scenarios, using the **Smart Ocean** scenario as an example:

 1. **Prepare the Scene Description**
-   Edit the file `scenarios/smart_ocean_description.txt` to include detailed information about the Smart Ocean scenario.
+   Edit the file `AI_Scene_Code_Generate/data.txt` to include detailed information about the Smart Ocean scenario.
 This file serves as the input for scene generation.

+   Notice: If the topology of additional scenarios needs to be generated, please include or modify the corresponding scene details accordingly.

 2. **Run AI Scene Generation**
    The AI generation code is located in the `AI_Scene_Code_Generate` directory.
 Configure API keys for the LLM in the `main.py` file or via environment variables, then run: